 Many of the drinks that use egg whites tend to be acidic, like sours, because the acid in the drink stabilizes the egg protein.
-This inhibits the proteins them from binding with each other, which makes for smaller bubbles and a better foam.
+This inhibits the proteins from binding with each other, which makes for smaller bubbles and a better foam.

 The best option to get a stubborn manager to change his mind is to use powdered egg whites.
-They are very cheap, easy to store, convenient to use and come pasturized.
+They are very cheap, easy to store, convenient to use and come pasteurized.
 Almost all commercial egg white producers perform quality control tests and guarantee their product salmonella free.
 You can even ask for a C of A (Certificate of Analysis).

 Make sure you use 100% egg whites and not meringue powder, the two products are different, meringue powder has starch and sometimes vanilla flavouring added.

-The last thing to remember is always give your customer what they want.
+The last thing to remember is always to give your customer what they want.
 If they are a little squirrelly about drinking a raw egg white, then make the drink without it.
 Some people just are not comfortable with the thought of raw eggs, and that is perfectly fine.

 Writer, author of Fix the Pumps, chemist, beekeper and general do-er-of-things, Darcy can generally be found looking for new and interesting things to do, usually over a cocktail.
 Currently working on more soda fountain history.